What is the Sarto Bridge?

 The Avoyelles Parish Police Jury commissioned a steel truss swing bridge over the Bayou des Glaises at Big Bend on May 5, 1915, after two particularly destructive floods in 1912 and 1913.
 Construction of a bridge at the end of Sarto Lane began after the Police Jury approved a bid by Austin Brothers of Texas for $5,375 in June of 1915.
 The Bridge was opened for use, circa May 20, 1916.
 It was operational until 1988, when it was closed due to disrepair.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A Historic Landmark (a few steps from this marker); Bayou Des Glaises (a few steps from this marker); Sarto Old Iron Bridge (a few steps from this marker); a different marker also named Sarto Old Iron Bridge (a few steps from this marker); Big Bend: Development of a Community (a few steps from this marker); Veterans Memorial (approx. 6.2 miles away); White Hall Plantation House (approx. 6.3 miles away); Battle Of Yellow Bayou (approx. 6.4 miles away).
+A Historic Landmark (a few steps from this marker); Bayou Des Glaises (a few steps from this marker); Sarto Old Iron Bridge (a few steps from this marker); a different marker also named Sarto Old Iron Bridge (a few steps from this marker); Big Bend: Development of a Community (a few steps from this marker); Buddy Guy (approx. 5˝ miles away); Veterans Memorial (approx. 6.2 miles away); White Hall Plantation House (approx. 6.3 miles away).
 Touch for a list and map of all markers in Big Bend.